University of Richmond School of Law: History

 The school was founded in 1870 as a college within the University of Richmond.
 In 1890, the family of the late T. C. Williams, a university trustee, donated $25,000 as the nucleus of an endowment for the law school.
 In recognition of this gift, the school was named The T. C. Williams School of Law in 1920.
 In 2022, the school changed the official name from the "T. C. Williams School of Law" to the "University of Richmond School of Law" in keeping with its naming principle that prohibits the use of names of people who engaged in enslavement or openly advocated the enslavement of people.

 In 1914, Richmond College (as the university was then known), including its law department, moved from its location downtown to the present campus.
 Returning servicemen from World War I created space problems for the college and the law department had to be relocated to the old Columbia Building at Grace and Lombardy streets.
 In 1920, the law department was reorganized as a separate School of Law within what was now the University of Richmond.

 The current Law School building, constructed in the Collegiate Gothic architectural style, was originally opened in 1954, and it was enlarged in 1972 and 1981.
 In 1991, the building was significantly expanded, renovated, and refurbished.
 The Law School building now provides modern and technologically equipped classrooms, seminar rooms, a law library, a moot courtroom, faculty and administrative offices, faculty and student lounges, and offices for most student organizations.

-The Richmond School of Law was ranked 52nd in the 2023 ranking of law schools by U.S. News & World Report.
-According to US News, the school has 440 students with a student-to-faculty ratio of 7.7:1.
+The Richmond School of Law was ranked tied for 66th in the 2024 ranking of law schools by U.S. News & World Report.
+According to US News, the school has 408 students with a student-to-faculty ratio of 5:1.

+Admissions

+For the class entering in 2023, the University of Richmond School of Law accepted 41.46% of applicants, with 19.45% of those accepted enrolling.
+The average enrollee had a 164 LSAT score and 3.75 undergraduate GPA.

 Cost of attendance

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Richmond Law for the 2020-21 academic year is $67,550.
-The Law School Transparency estimated debt-financed cost of attendance for three years, based on data from the 2020-21 academic year, is $202,650.
-For the 2018-2019 school year, 67% of entering students received scholarships.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Richmond Law for the 2020–21 academic year is $67,550.
+The Law School Transparency estimated debt-financed cost of attendance for three years, based on data from the 2020–21 academic year, is $202,650.
+For the 2018–2019 school year, 67% of entering students received scholarships.
 The 50th percentile grant amount of scholarships was $35,000.

 Employment

-According to Richmond School of Law's official 2018 ABA-required disclosures, 85% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.
+According to Richmond School of Law's official 2018 ABA-required disclosures, 85% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation (i.e. as attorneys).
 Richmond's Law School Transparency under-employment score is 11%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.